publiccodenet/about/activities/tool-management/mailing-lists.md

 # Mailman mailing lists

 Mailman is free software for managing electronic mail discussion and e-newsletter lists.
-We use Mailman because it supports built-in archiving, automatic bounce processing, content filtering, digest delivery, spam filters, and because it's open-source.
+We use Mailman because it supports built-in archiving, automatic bounce processing, content filtering, digest delivery and spam filters, and because it's open-source.

 ## Guidance for people who join our mailing lists